FOOD COACH ACADEMY

 Culinary Medicine/Food is Medicine

 The Food Coach Academy's content is created by a team of over 40 experts in nutrition, health and wellness, flavor, and behavior change.
-Dr. Kennedy is the lead instructor, bringing her expertise in culinary medicine, nutrition biochemistry, and value-based medicine to the team.
+Dr. Kennedy is the lead instructor, along with Registered Dietitians, who bring expertise in culinary medicine, nutrition biochemistry, dietetics, and value-based medicine.

 Motivational Interviewing

-The Health Education and Training Institute brings a team of Motivational Interviewing instructors to the academy, which allows students to have one-on-one training experiences.
+The Health Education and Training Institute (HETI) brings a team of Motivational Interviewing instructors to the academy.
+Students have weekly access to multiple drop-in sessions and one-on-one training experiences during the course.

 WHAT CAN YOU DO AS A FOOD COACH